craftcms/docs/docs/cloud/static-caching.md

 ## Controlling the Cache

-The request’s entire URL (including query parameters) is used when determining whether to serve a page from the cache.
+The request’s entire URL (including [most query parameters](#query-parameters)) is used when determining whether to serve a page from the cache.

 In Craft versions 4.10 and 5.2, the [`expires` Twig tag](/5.x/reference/twig/tags.html#expires) was introduced to simplify setting cache headers.
 Examples are provided below for this method as well as precise control of individual headers via the [`header` tag](/5.x/reference/twig/tags.html#header).